Wexford County is named for County Wexford in Ireland.

 Cadillac 1882 – present

 Location: 437 East Division Street / Holbrook Street

 Architect: Edwyn A Bond of Lansing

 Contractor: T F Banhagel of Lansing.

-Description: The building faces south and is a two story red colored brick stone and concrete structure.
+Description: The building faces south and is a two story red-brown colored brick stone and concrete structure.
 The building is located on landscaped grounds on a hill in the center of Cadillac.
 The building has a raised basement and has a portico supported by four high columns rising to a pediment at the roof line.
 The base of the building is stone and stone surrounds the entrance doorway.
 On the center of the roof is a round red colored Spanish title dome.
 In the interior there is a lobby with intricate tile floors and a grand staircase.
 The courtroom is located at the northeast side of the second story and the Commissioner Meeting Room is located on the southeast side of the second story.
 The building houses the County Circuit Court of the 28th Judicial District, County District Court and County Probate Court.
 In 2002 an addition was added on the west and north sides.
 The architect was Wigen Tincknell Meyer & Associates Inc. and the contractor was Gundlack Champion Construction Services.

 Photos taken 2008 and 2010